 A few months ago, Starwood hotels offered a 60,000-point bonus.
 I signed up but forgot to use the card quickly enough, and by the time I remembered, it was too late for this trip.

 Since my points didn’t get credited in time, I used more American Airlines miles for this.
 I used 68,000 points plus $25 USD for five nights of accommodation in a four-star hotel.
 I stayed in a hotel near Hyde Park, a very well-to-do neighborhood in London.

 Now, while you can use airline miles for vacations and hotels, you never get as good of a point conversion as you do with flights.
 Five nights using hotel points would have cost me just 50,000 points.
 The point here, though, is that by signing up for a branded hotel card, you can use those points to get free hotel stays for your next vacation.
 Or you can use the bonuses from an airline.
 Either way, getting free hotel rooms isn’t that hard.

 For the other four nights I was London, I used Wimdu, an apartment rental company.
 While I normally like hostels, I wanted some peace and quiet as well as a kitchen while in London.
 The room cost 150 GBP ($238 USD) for four nights.

 Attractions: London is great for sightseeing because so much is free here.
 It makes sightseeing on a budget really easy.
-The best museums—British Library, British Museum, National Gallery, Natural History Museum, Museum of London (just to name a few)—are all free.
+The best museums — the British Library, British Museum, National Gallery, Natural History Museum, and Museum of London (just to name a few) — are all free.
 Hyde Park?
 Free.
 Kensington Gardens?
 Free.
 It’s easy to fill a few days with sightseeing in London without ever spending a penny.